undefinedsco/undefineds/CONTRIBUTING.md

 ## Celebrate 🎉

 🎈 Congratulations!
-Your contribution is now part of Lobe Chat. 🥳
+Your contribution is now part of Undefineds. 🥳

-Thank you for making Lobe Chat even more magical.
+Thank you for making Undefineds even more magical.
 We can't wait to see what you create! 🌠

 Happy Coding! 🚀🦄